statuspal/statuspal-theme-big-logo/README.md

-# Statuspal Default Theme
+# Statuspal Big Logo Theme

-This is the new default theme of Statuspal, which features a small top bar with an optional logo image and and logo text, here is a preview:
+This is a new theme of Statuspal, which features a large header with an optional logo image and and logo text, here is a preview:

 ![Theme Preview](/preview.png?raw=true "Theme Preview")